 Facilities in the city centre do not meet operational requirements.
 Facilities for drivers in the city centre are inadequate and cannot support any more growth in bus journeys to and from the city centre.
-The Employment Relations Amendment Act (ERAA) 2018 supports bus driver wellbeing and allows time for breaks during a typical driving shift.
+The Employment Relations Act 2000 (ERAA) supports bus driver wellbeing and allows time for breaks during a typical driving shift.
 Bus drivers must also have safe and convenient facilities to attend to their personal needs.
 This means providing toilet facilities in more stations across the region, including the city centre.

 Buses need appropriate locations to park when they are not operating.
-Many business owners understandably do not want parked buses obstructing their business so, over time, these parking locations have moved away from the central area.
-However, this contributes to central city congestion and it increases operational cost.
-Currently, buses take up more than 1.2 kilometres of kerbside space for operations and bus stops which could be better used as spaces for people to share and enjoy.
+Many business owners understandably do not want parked buses obstructing their business so over time, these parking locations have moved away from the central area.
+However, this contributes to central city congestion.
+And it increases operational costs, because bus companies charge AT for kilometres travelled and time taken even if that time is buses travelling from a parking location to a central station with no passengers onboard.
+Currently, buses take up more than 1,200m of kerb-side space for operations and bus stops which could be better used as spaces for people to share and enjoy.